 II.
-Regulatorγ landscape and funding mechanisms

-An overview of the current regulatory landscape and the funding mechanisms available to funders interested in supporting journalism in Canada

-There have been exciting changes in how funders can support journalism, primarily in the regulations and policy governing the types of organizations that can receive charitable dollars in Canada.
+Regulatory landscape and funding mechanisms 2 An overview of the current regulatory landscape and the funding mechanisms There have been exciting changes in how funders can support journalism, primarily in the regulations and policy governing the types of organizations that can receive charitable dollars in Canada.
 While more than two dozen Canadian foundations have found ways to collaborate with mission-aligned journalistic projects of all kinds in recent years, funding journalism remains a relatively nascent field for Canadian funders.
 Funders can work with a range of organizations to support journalism in Canada:

-In 2019, the Canadian government introduced new measures to support journalism, including the creation of registered journalism organizations (RJOs), a new type of qualified donee.
+Registered charities, including journalism initiatives based at universities or colleges, and journalism-related organizations Privately owned businesses, including cooperatives and sole proprietorships Publicly traded corporations Registered Journalism Organizations (qualified donees) Nonprofit organizations Public broadcasters In 2019, the Canadian government introduced new measures to support journalism, including the creation of registered journalism organizations (RJOs), a new type of qualified donee.
 These changes mean that for the first time, qualifying news organizations can issue receipts to donors and receive funding from registered charities.
-As of November 1st, 2023, 11 organizations have been designated as RJOs by the Canada Revenue Agency.
+As of October 25th, 2023, 11 organizations have been designated as RJOs by the Canada Revenue Agency.
 What are Registered Journalism Organizations

-RJOs are nonprofit journalism organizations that can issue receipts to donors and receive funding from registered charities.
+RJOs are nonprofit journalism organizations that can issue tax receipts to donors and receive funding from registered charities.
 They are recognized by the Canada Revenue Agency as a type of qualified donee, and have been previously designated a qualified Canadian journalism organization (QCJO), a status that entitles the news organization to certain federal tax credits and benefits.
 To be a QCJO, news organizations must:

-- operate in Canada; - produce original news content that does not promote the interests of an organization, an association, or its members; - regularly employ two or more journalists; and - satisfy an Independent Advisory Board that will rule on requirements regarding the production of original news content and adherence to journalistic processes and principles including: - · verification of information before publication, - · rebuttal opportunity for those criticized, - an honest representation of sources, and - a practice of correcting errors.
+- operate in Canada; - produce original news content that does not promote the interests of an organization, an association, or its members; - · regularly employ two or more journalists; and - satisfy an Independent Advisory Board that will rule on requirements regarding the production of original news content and adherence to journalistic processes and principles including: - verification of information before publication, - rebuttal opportunity for those criticized, - · an honest representation of sources, and - a practice of correcting errors.